edeandrea/pact-quarkus-sweater-demo/demo-script.md

 ## Fallback and error handling

 1. So we have a failing test, but what's the right fix?
-Fallback to white isn't right, there should be some kind of error.
+Fallback to brown isn't right, there should be some kind of error.
-2. We think we should have a `418`, not a white carpet. `418` is `I'm a teapot`, maybe not the right code, but it's my code, so I can return what I want.
+2. We think we should have a `418`, not a brown carpet. `418` is `I'm a teapot`, maybe not the right code, but it's my code, so I can return what I want.
 Also, it keeps behaviour of the different services distinct.
 3. Look at [`NotFoundExceptionHandler`](knitter/src/main/java/org/wookie/knitter/NotFoundExceptionHandler.java), which turns `NotFoundException`s into `418`s.
 4. Update the tests to expect a `418`.
    ```java